Do you have questions? We have answers!

 What happens when I graduate from high school?

 STAY!
 Or at least we hope you will stay on the site, sharing work, giving people comments, sharing your audio and images.
 We ask only that you contact us and we will make you a MENTOR.
-This will allow you to work more closely with users when they are taking advantage of our online Workshops in the YWP Academy.
+This will allow you to work more closely with users.
 Some MENTORS also work for us -- in person or virtually -- as Interns or as paid Fellows and sometimes for college credit.
-And MENTORS also create and run YWP Academy workshops.

 How does my work get chosen to be featured or published elsewhere?

-YWP staff -- GG and Reid, along with Community Leaders, mentors and volunteers -- read just about every single post on this site.
+YWP staff, along with Community Leaders, mentors and volunteers -- read just about every single post on this site.
 That's a lot.
-We are looking for posts that have energy and are "fresh" meaning they have a new idea or perspective or approach.
+We are looking for posts that have energy and are "fresh" -- meaning they have a new idea or perspective or approach.
 We don't like clichés.
 We are looking, too, for a strong voice, that is, that you are confident and strong in your writing, that you understand what it is you are trying to say.
 We are looking for clarity and power.
 We are looking for posts that move us, make us think, make us wonder.

 - Daily Read: Each day we highlight one or two new pieces on the front of this site.
-We also feature a new photo or piece of art at the top, though, for design reasons, we generally have to crop it.
+We also feature a new photo or piece of art at the top.

 How can I get my work selected?

 Keep trying.
-And if you've got something you really like, drop gg or reid a private message.
+And if you've got something you really like, contact Susan Reid.

 How do I upload photos to my post?

 First a word on photos.
 This is a community that emphasizes words.
 HOWEVER, we love images.
-And images often can add a new dimension of your post.
-Since most of us know have smart phones, we have a built-in camera that is far better than the digital point and shoot cameras even of several years ago.
+And images often can add a new dimension to your post.
 So by all means share a photo that you think works with your piece and you don't have to be too literal about it.
-As you will see in The Voice, Susan Reid and her interns often combine a gorgeous photo with a gorgeous piece of writing that has the effect of enhancing both.
+Check out The Voice for examples of photos and words that pair well.

 There are two ways to upload photos: